-115.363 Reporting to other confinement facilities

-The Standard states that, "Upon receiving an allegation that a resident was sexually abused while confined at another facility, the head of the facility that received the allegation shall notify the head of the facility or appropriate office of the agency where the alleged abuse occurred and shall also notify the appropriate investigative agency."
-The Standard also requires the notification be made within 72 hours, be documented, and that, "The facility head or agency office that receives such notification shall ensure that the allegation is investigated in accordance with these standards."
+115.363 Reporting to other confinement facilities Auditor Overall Determination: Meets Standard Auditor Discussion The Standard states that, "Upon receiving an allegation that a resident was sexually abused while confined at another facility, the head of the facility that received the allegation shall notify the head of the facility or appropriate office of the agency where the alleged abuse occurred and shall also notify the appropriate investigative agency."
+The Standard also requires that the notification be made within 72 hours, that it be documented, and that, "The facility head or agency office that receives such notification shall ensure that the allegation is investigated in accordance with these standards."
 Analysis: Evidence used to determine compliance with this Standard includes: Interviews with the Agency Head and the Superintendent; Agency policy regarding reporting of allegations of sexual abuse of residents while confined at another facility; and Agency policy requiring that allegations of sexual abuse of residents received from other agencies or facilities are investigated in accordance with the PREA Standards.
-I-A-10.0 Preventing Youth Sexual Abuse, pg.
-17. V.F.
-I-D-4.0 Professional Standards Office Investigations, pg.
-3, IV.A.2.b.
-Allegation received from other facility and follow-up notes.
+I-A-10.0, Preventing Youth Sexual Abuse (pg.
+17, V.F.)
+I-D-4.0,